Dutch police arrest Romanian woman in connection with art heist

 Security camera footage released at the time showed thieves entering through a back door and disappearing from the camera's field of view.
 Seconds later they reappeared carrying bulky objects and left the building by the same entrance.

-Police singled out two men, Romanians aged 25 and 28, on the basis of their behaviour and the frequency of their visits.
+Police singled out two men, Romanians aged 25 and 28, on the basis of their behavior and the frequency of their visits.

 Police believe the unnamed woman, the girlfriend of the 28-year-old, was living in the flat where the canvases were stored until they had been removed from their frames and transported to Romania.